Vaibhavchopra1/DM-Project/README.md

 **Data Analysis Questions:**
 1. **Actors' Career Networks:**
-   - How do actors navigate their roles within collaborative networks across different genres?
+   - Which actors navigate their roles within collaborative networks across different genres?
    - How does an actor's network position impact their exposure to diverse genres, career longevity, and recognition?

 2. **Genre Evolution and Cultural Trends:**